 |Size||Fine Metal Content||Diameter||Weight||Fineness|

-The 2021 Gold Kookaburra is only the 2nd of its kind.
+The 2023 Gold Kookaburra is in its forth year of production.
 This 1/10th ounce bullion was first struck in 2020 to celebrate the 30th anniversary of the Perth Mint’s first silver Kookaburra coin.
-It is offered exclusively by Dillon Gage.
+It is also struck in Platinum.
+Offered to Dealers exclusively by Dillon Gage.

-The reverse of the .9999 fine Gold Kookaburra features a kookaburra on a eucalyptus tree branch
+The reverse of the .9999 fine Gold Kookaburra features two kookaburras perched branches of a shrub displaying the flowers of

 The Silver Kookaburra has been a very popular product from the Perth Mint for many decades.
 It was first struck in 1990 as a .999 fine silver coin.
 Last year, the coin was elevated to .9999 fine silver.